Guide General

 • Board can grant fee waivers for financial hardship

-LACNIC's strict enforcement and prohibition on address leasing create a unique policy environment.
+LACNIC's strict enforcement and historical prohibition on address leasing create a distinctive policy environment, though the region has been discussing transfer-policy reforms in response to address outflow.

 AFRINIC - Size-Based Fee Model